ofallonlabs/saeedmirshekari/_src/blog/bias-and-variance-in-machine-learning-unveiling-the-trade-off.md

 ---
 layout: blog_base.njk
-title: "Bias and Variance in Machine Learning: Unveiling the Trade-Off"
+title: "Bias and Variance in Machine Learning"
 description: Bias and variance are key factors that influence the performance of machine learning models.
 While bias represents oversimplification and underfitting, variance refers to overfitting and lack of generalization.
-  Achieving a balance between the two is essential for optimal model performance.
-meta_title: "What Are Bias and Variance in Machine Learning: Unveiling the Trade-Off"
+meta_title: "What Are Bias and Variance in Machine Learning"
 meta_description: Bias and variance are key factors that influence the performance of machine learning models.
 While bias represents oversimplification and underfitting, variance refers to overfitting and lack of generalization.
-Achieving a balance between the two is essential for optimal model performance.
 author: Saeed Mirshekari
 date: 2023-06-03T13:28:38.905Z
 tags: